buscarini/jjdeploy/README.md

 ## How to use

-1. Copy *archive.sh* and *archive_resources_* to your project folder
+1. Copy *jjdeploy* and *jjdeploy_resources* to your project folder
-2. Open *archive.sh* and modify the project constants according to your project
+2. Open *jjdeploy* and modify the project constants according to your project
-3. Open Terminal and run (from the project folder): ./archive.sh
+3. Open Terminal and run (from the project folder): jjdeploy

 ## Additional Options

-You can run archive.sh with these parameters:
+You can run jjdeploy with these parameters:

+> *init* (Without any additional parameters: jjdeploy init).
+Creates a template config file with the name jjdeploy.config in the current directory

 > *-v (or --verbose)* will display all the xcodebuild output